What’s in the Archive?

 The Archive is based in the College Library, The Maitland Robinson Library.

-It records the history of Downing College from its first inception through its eventual foundation in 1800 to the very recent past.
+The Archive records the history of Downing College from its first inception through its eventual foundation in 1800 to the very recent past.

 The collections include: